Pfaffenhofen an der Roth: Historical overview

-Local council
+Governance

-The local council consists of Josef Walz (1st mayor) (since 1990), Erwin Stötter (2nd mayor) and Karlheinz Thoma (SPD) (3rd mayor) as well as 18 further members.
+As of January 2025, the local council consists of 21 members, including first mayor Sebastian Sparwasser (independent), second mayor Franz Winter (CSU) and third mayor Andreas Wöhrle (FW).

-Points of Interest
+Points of interest

-One of Pfaffenhoffen's many points of interest is the parish church of Saint Martin, which was built in Romanesque style in 1375, and transformed into late gothic style in 1450.
-In 1761, its characteristic lantern dome was added.
-The church underwent a full restoration in 1958.
+The parish church of Saint Martin is the largest and most prominent church in Pfaffenhofen, featuring 14th-century frescoes of Saint Martin along the main nave.
+Its origins trace back to 1375, with its oldest sections built in Romanesque style.
+In 1450, the church was renovated in Gothic style, and in the 18th century, it underwent an extensive transformation in the Rococo style, including the iconic lantern dome added in 1761.
+In 1958, the church was expanded significantly to accommodate the growing population, including many displaced persons settling in the area after World War II.
+This restoration, led by Thomas Wechs, doubled the size of the worship space with the addition of northern and southern round extensions.
+The municipality is home to nine other notable churches, such as St. Ulrich in Diepertshofen and St. Leonhard in Roth, as well as 38 smaller religious monuments, including chapels, crosses, and the Lourdes grotto in Raunertshofen.

 Since 1470 there has been a school master in Pfaffenhofen, while school houses are known since the beginning of the 19th century, and have been expanded and augmented with newly built schools as the population has risen.
 In 1959, a new school was built, and named the "Hermann-Köhl-Schule".
 Rising numbers of students and the lack of special rooms made an extension necessary, which was finished in 1997.
 Thus the "Hermann-Köhl-Schule" of Pfaffenhofen is the largest elementary- and main-school in the district of Neu-Ulm.

-Sport
+Sports

 Football: SV Pfaffenhofen became local league champion in the season 2004/2005.